 Do Water Filters Remove Microplastics?

-These microscopic pollutants are now found in oceans, lakes, soil, and even the air we breathe.
-Because they do not biodegrade, they persist in the environment for hundreds or even thousands of years, accumulating in ecosystems and food chains.
+These microplastics are now turning up in our oceans, lakes, the soil and even in the air we breathe.
+The real concern is that they don't biodegrade, so they can stay in the environment for a long time, maybe even thousands of years – building up in ecosystems and even the food chain.

 an image of trash and plastics surrounded by fish in the ocean